Expert Aggregation for Financial Forecasting

+However, if the experts' accuracy is low, so will be the accuracy of the mix, it is thus impossible to ensure a low cumulative loss for the aggregation in absolute terms.
+Therefore, the aggregation framework seeks to ensure a low cumulative error compared to the cumulative errors of the experts.
+To do so, the mixture is compared to the best possible fixed combination of experts, called \textit{oracle}\footnote{Specific aggregations or settings include non-stationary oracles, see for instance \cite{herbster1998tracking}.}.
+The goal of the aggregation is thus to retrieve online the oracle.

-The \textit{regret} \citep{freund1997using} compares a given online aggregation procedure with the best possible weight expert combination in the sense of minimizing the loss.
-This optimal deterministic aggregation rule is called the \textit{oracle}.
-The regret is defined by at time $T$:
+The \textit{regret} \citep{freund1997using} compares a given online aggregation procedure with the oracle in terms of cumulative errors.
+The regret is defined at time $T$ by

-where the first term is the average error of the mixture and the second term is the approximation error.
-The average error gives the accuracy of aggregation's forecasts, while the second term quantifies how the aggregation rule retrieves the best possible mixture.
-The approximation error is closely related to the expert accuracy and decreases with larger heterogeneity of the experts.
-However, increasing the size of the set $S$ complicates the ability of the aggregation to outperform the best experts.
-By minimizing regret, one seeks to avoid sub-optimal aggregations and thus reduce the number of actions taken where, in hindsight, a better choice would have been possible.
-These choices, i.e. the weights assigned to each expert, are directed by a given policy, called \textit{rule}.\\ Most of the aggregation rules, in particular the one used in this paper, ensure that the regret converges to zero when $T$ goes to infinity, so we focus on reducing the approximation error.
-One can refer to \cite{GaillardGoude2014} and \cite{Stoltz2005} for further details.
+where the first term is the cumulative error of the mixture and the second term is the approximation error, i.e. the cumulative error of the oracle compared to the target $y_{t+1}$ .
+By minimising regret, one seeks to avoid sub-optimal mixtures and thus reduce the number of actions taken where, in hindsight, a better choice would have been possible.
+These choices are directed by a given policy, called \textit{rule}.